yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-payment.md

 1. **Example 1**: Create a one-time token utilizing a card as the payment method and including all requisite card information.
 2. **Example 2**: Create a one-time token using the `vaulted_token` information.

 > 📘 Benefits of Using a Vaulted Token
 >
-> When you use a vaulted token with the SDK, all the fraud information from the providers you configured in your card routing is collected and attached to the one-time token.
-In addition, you can add installment information and a security code if the provider requires it.

-> 📘 Benefits of Using a Vaulted Token
->